-The academic requirement for regular admission to the college during the 2003-2004 academic year for students that have earned at least 24 college-level credits at another regionally accredited college or university is a cumulative grade point average of at least 2.00.
-Students that have earned less than 24 college-level credits with a cumulative grade point average of at least 2.00 and an admissions index score of at least 2250 or its equivalent are also eligible for regular admission.
+The academic requirement for regular admission to the college during the 2004-2005 academic year for students who have earned at least 24 college-level credits at another regionally accredited college or university is a cumulative grade point average of at least 2.00.
+Students who have earned fewer than 24 college-level credits with a cumulative grade point average of at least 2.00 and an admissions index score of at least 2250 or its equivalent are also eligible for regular admission.